boryanagoncharenko/CssCoco/test.md

 ```
 .myclass { color: green; }
 ```
- **Actions**:  Recognize rulesets and declarations; determine whether a ruleset contains a declaration
+ **Actions**:  Recognize rulesets and declarations; determine whether a ruleset contains a declaration.

 ---